How to Accept Apple Pay: Complete Guide for Small Businesses

 When Apple Pay fails at checkout, the issue is usually technical rather than customer-related.
 Most problems stem from device compatibility, payment processor limitations, or incomplete setup in your payment processing system.

-• Update your iOS version: Tap to Pay requires iOS 16 or later, so older operating systems prevent contactless credit card payments from working.
+- Update your iOS version: Tap to Pay requires a recent iOS version, so older operating systems prevent contactless credit card payments from working.

 How do I accept Apple Pay as a vendor?